 National Museum of China, Beijing

-Notable artifacts displayed in the Museum include an 830 kg Simuwu Ding (a sacrificial vessel, which is currently the world’s heaviest piece of ancient bronze-ware) and a bronze zun (a ritual wine vessel with four sheep heads) belonging to the Shang Dynasty, a rare inscribed bronze water pan of the Western Zhou Dynasty, gold-threaded jade burial suits of the Han Dynasty, a group of glazed sancai of the Tang Dynasty and ceramics belonging to the Song Dynasty.
+Notable artefacts displayed in the Museum include an 830 kg Simuwu Ding (a sacrificial vessel, which is currently the world’s heaviest piece of ancient bronze-ware) and a bronze zun (a ritual wine vessel with four sheep heads) belonging to the Shang Dynasty, a rare inscribed bronze water pan of the Western Zhou Dynasty, gold-threaded jade burial suits of the Han Dynasty, a group of glazed sancai of the Tang Dynasty and ceramics belonging to the Song Dynasty.

 National Air and Space Museum, Washington D.C.

-Highlights of the Museum include the Wright brothers’ 1903 Flyer near the entrance, the Apollo 11 command module Columbia (the only piece of the spacecraft that could get back to Earth), American aviator Charles Lindbergh’s monoplane Spirit of St. Louis, the Friendship 7 capsule steered by astronaut John Glenn, a lunar rock transported back in 1972 during the Apollo 17 mission (which visitors are allowed to touch), the sound barrier breaking Bell X-1 (or Bell Model 44), and the model of Starship Enterprise from the famous sci-fi TV series Star Trek.
+Highlights of the Museum include the Wright brothers’ 1903 Flyer near the entrance, the Apollo 11 command module Columbia (the only piece of the spacecraft that could get back to Earth), American aviator Charles Lindbergh’s monoplane Spirit of St. Louis, the Friendship 7 capsule steered by astronaut John Glenn, a lunar rock transported back in 1972 during the Apollo 17 mission (which visitors are allowed to touch), the sound barrier-breaking Bell X-1 (or Bell Model 44), and the model of Starship Enterprise from the famous sci-fi TV series Star Trek.
 Almost all crafts displayed are originals or their original backups.